-Complainants, victims, or witnesses in a criminal report may obtain a letter of verification stating that a report has been filed.
-Suspects in a criminal report are not entitled to receive a verification letter.
+Complainants, victims, or witnesses named in a criminal police report may obtain a letter of verification stating that a police report has been filed, in lieu of the actual police report.
+Suspects in a criminal police report are not entitled to receive a verification letter.

 Requests for police reports or letters of verification must be made in person at the Records and Identification Division located at the HPD main station, 801 S. Beretania St., Honolulu.